joelali5/Neuromodulation/README.md

     - Use the edit button to update patient information (This makes the form editable and also displays the update button)
     - Click the edit button to update the interface with the updated form values and also persist the values to the database
     - Use the delete button to remove a patient record (This updates the user interface and the database simultaneously)

-## Key Decisions to support development
-    - Update Button: I created an update button in the admin view to instantly update the UI and database
-    - Database creation and Stored Procedures: The 'CreateTable.sql' script also contains the sql commands for creating the stored procedures.
-This is done to avoid any potential errors that may arise from running the stored procedures and createTable scripts separately.
-    - Admin Button/Link: I added the 'target' attribute here with its value set to '_blank' so it opens in a new tab.